The next Committee meeting will take place via webinar on February 9, 2017 from 10:00 a.m. to 3:30 p.m. Eastern Time. Register for the webinar.

 The mission of the Advisory Committee on Heritable Disorders in Newborns and Children is to reduce morbidity and mortality in newborns and children who have, or are at risk for, heritable disorders.

-The Committee recommends that every newborn screening program include a Uniform Screening Panel (PDF - 2 pages) that screens for 32 core disorders and 26 secondary disorders; the disorders' selection was based on the Newborn Screening: Towards a Uniform Screening Panel and System (PDF - 329 pages).
+The Committee recommends that every newborn screening program include a Uniform Screening Panel (PDF - 12 MB)* that screens for 32 core disorders and 26 secondary disorders; the disorders' selection was based on the Newborn Screening: Towards a Uniform Screening Panel and System (PDF - 191 KB).

 The Committee advises the Secretary, U.S. Department of Health and Human Services on the most appropriate application of universal newborn screening tests, technologies, policies, guidelines, and standards.
 Specifically, the committee provides to the Secretary, the following: